MCP Dev Setup: Anaconda, uv, and Claude

 On Linux/macOS: activate with source myenv/bin/activate instead of myenv\Scripts\activate.

-The uv workflow creates the project, environment, and lockfile for you:
+The uv workflow creates the project, environment, and lockfile for us:

 BASH